Introduction

 - Pros & Cons:

-- Pros: Easier integration with traditional chimneys.
+- Pros: Easier to incorporate into traditional chimney structures.

 3. Vent-Free